DavidBurkett/KRACK-Attack/README.md

 # KRACK-Attack
 Attempt at demonstrating "Key Reinstallation Attacks: Forcing Nonce Reuse in WPA2"

-### NOTE: This is currently in progress, and is expected to be completed October 20th, 2017
+### NOTE: This is currently in progress, and is expected to be completed ~October 22nd, 2017

 ## Compiling
 Windows only for now.